Former Baidu executive suspected of corruption | Malay Mail

 Baidu vowed it would “resolutely crack down on all violations of law and discipline”, but did not give further details of Wei’s alleged wrongdoing.

-The case comes just weeks after it was revealed that a top executive at Starbucks competitor Luckin Coffee might have faked 2.2 billion yuan (RM1.4 billion) worth of sales last year, causing the shares of the NASDAQ-listed firm to plummet over 70 percent.
+The case comes just weeks after it was revealed that a top executive at Starbucks competitor Luckin Coffee might have faked 2.2 billion yuan (RM1.3 billion) worth of sales last year, causing the shares of the NASDAQ-listed firm to plummet over 70 per cent.

 The company also apologised.